catdad/fork-ribbon-css-builder/README.md

 This ribbon is meant to be simplified version of GitHub's ribbons, and is not a picture perfect copy in CSS.
 If that is what you are looking for, try these: https://github.com/simonwhitaker/github-fork-ribbon-css

+This ribbon is supported in modern browsers.
+If you want support in Internet Explorer, look elsewhere.

+The position of this ribbon is set to `fixed`, rather than the original `absolute` of other ribbons.
+This is because the ribbon goes off the page and causes horizontal scrolling in the `absolute` configuration, as it does in most other CSS ribbons you'll find on GitHub.
+As a result of this, the ribbon will always stay in its position while scrolling the page.
+If this is bad for you, look elsewhere.

+If you want to see how all the magic happens, and configure it by hand, check out the `sample.css` file.

 ##License

-This project is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+The ribbon code is yours to use however you would like.
+The project itself is licensed under a [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
 Please use, adapt, and modify this project to your heart's content.
 Link back to this page wherever you can.